nodejs/Intl/README.md

 ## Items out of scope

-The Intl Working Group is not responsible for, but may benefit from interaction/liason with those interested in, the following:
+The Intl Working Group is not responsible for, but may benefit from interaction/liaison with those interested in, the following:

 * Translation of Node documentation, messages, and other materials into specific languages.
-* Outreach and user assistance given to users in specific langauges.
+* Outreach and user assistance given to users in specific languages.

 ## Current WG Members
   + Caridy Patiño (@caridy)